 Trade Regulation and Antitrust

-Mr. Dibble has counseled businesses on antitrust and trade regulation issues.
+Mr. Dibble counsels businesses on antitrust and trade regulation issues.
 He has conducted compliance programs and assisted corporations in avoiding antitrust violations.
 He has also analyzed potential litigation and alternative solutions for both defendants and plaintiffs.
 In addition, he has defended companies in various industries against federal and state investigations.

 He has represented plaintiffs and defendants in numerous antitrust matters involving universities and the petroleum, natural gas, mining, manufacturing, ski, chemical, urethane, bicycle, figure skating, food catering, phosphate, mortuary, optical, banking, insurance, hospital, physician services, medical device, pharmaceutical, grocery, explosives, sports, tourist, airport, waste collection, credit card, retail sale of motor fuel, railroad, newspaper and sugar beet industries.

-Mr. Dibble has represented companies as plaintiffs and as defendants in commercial litigation, he has litigated contract, employment, real estate, banking, lease, sale of aircraft, leasing of long wall equipment and company ownership disputes.
+Mr. Dibble has represented companies as plaintiffs and as defendants in commercial litigation, he has litigated contract, employment, real estate, banking, lease, sale of aircraft, leasing of long wall mining equipment and company ownership disputes.

 Mr. Dibble has represented plaintiffs and defendants in antitrust matters involving hospitals, universities, physician services, medical devices, insurance and pharmaceuticals.
 He has represented the acquired company in an acquisition involving a medical device manufacturer.
 He has litigated physician recruitment agreements, various commercial disputes involving hospitals, physician practices, health care contracts and other commercial health care related matters.

-He has dealt with regulatory agencies in the health care area, including problems at the intersection of the antitrust and healthcare areas.
+Mr. Dibble has dealt with regulatory agencies in the health care area, including problems at the intersection of the antitrust and healthcare areas.

 Stanford University, J.D., 1973